 and reported at the prevailing market price.
 Shipments of raw materials that

-do not constitute market priced tonnes are transferred internally and
+do not constitute market-priced tonnes are transferred internally and reported

 exchange and other net financing costs:

 include foreign currency swaps, bank

 fees, interest on pensions, impairments of financial instruments and